Translate Comments

 - Review the Summary.

-Qtip: By default, the translation service is Google Translate.
-If you’d like to use a different translation service, have a Brand Administrator contact your Customer Success Representative for more information about implementing a custom translation integration. - If you’d like to change your details, click Back to return to the previous screen.
-If everything looks correct, click Confirm Translations.
+Qtip: By default, the translation service is Google Cloud Translation’s API.
+If you’d like to use a different translation service, have a Brand Administrator contact your XM Success Manager for more information about implementing a custom translation integration. - If you’d like to change your details, click Back to return to the previous screen.
+If everything looks correct, click Begin Translation.

 Depending on the number of responses that need to be translated, the process may take a while and you may need to refresh the page before they appear in Data & Analysis.
 Notice in the screenshot below that the translation appears in addition to the original version of the text entry question, not as a replacement.
 You can create as many translations of your text responses as you would like.